-For those of us working on our summer figures, what about checking out the following artists who have made a strong impact on Black music and the culture, along with some of their most energetic songs that will motivate us to keep moving, whether it be music we listen to while taking our morning walk or the dance routines we make up for our Zumba workout.
+For those of us working on our summer figures, what about checking out the following artists who have made a strong impact on Black music and the culture?
+These artists have blessed us with some energetic songs that will motivate us to keep moving, whether it be music we listen to while taking our morning walk or the dance routines we make up for our Zumba workout.

 The challenge with choosing a song by Queen Bey is deciding on which one, so why not select any of the ones where she keeps your feet moving?!

 From “Crazy in Love” and “Freakum Dress” to “Diva” and “7/11”, the heart-hitting bass and beats will keep your head held up high as you move along to the beat.